cap-js/docs/java/observability.md

 #### Configuration of Dynatrace { #open-telemetry-configuration-dynatrace }

-Open Telemetry support using Dynatrace leverages the Dynatrace OneAgent which needs to be attached to the CAP Java application:
+Open Telemetry support using Dynatrace leverages the Dynatrace OneAgent for distributed traces and Open Telemetry Java Agent for metrics.
+The following steps describe the required configuration:

 1) Follow the description to [connect your CAP Java application to Dynatrace](#dynatrace).
 Make sure that the service binding or user-provided service provides an API token for dynatrace with scope `metrics.ingest`.
 The property name will be required in one of the following steps.